 You probably know that one of the risk factors for heart disease is the cholesterol level in your blood.
 It exists in your blood in two forms:

 Thus, it would help if you were especially concerned about your LDL cholesterol level.
-And that is because having a high LDL cholesterol increases your risk of heart disease.
+And that is because high LDL cholesterol increases your risk of heart disease.

-Now, what is interesting about LDL is that you can change its levels by altering your diet.
+It is interesting that you can change LDL levels by altering your diet.
 Have you ever wondered about the consumption of saturated and unsaturated fat?

-Some people are promoting the idea that saturated fat isn’t bad after all, so how should we look at that?
-We will also look at trans fat known as killer fats, abundant in frying oil, pastries, fast food, certain margarine, and many other processed foods.
+Some people are promoting the idea that saturated fat isn’t bad, so how should we look at that?
+We will also look at trans fat, known as killer fats, which are abundant in frying oil, pastries, fast food, certain margarine, and many other processed foods.

 Another hot topic is omega-3 fatty acids.
-Numerous claims have been made about these types of fatty acids, particularly about heart disease.
+Numerous claims have been made about these fatty acids, particularly about heart disease.

 Finally, we have also covered the specific recommendations for dietary fat intake.
 So together, these lipid articles will teach you a lot about how dietary fatty acids and lipids may influence health and disease, particularly heart disease.